mdsimpson/contact-form-7-to-database-extension/readme.txt

 1. Admin Panel view of submitted form data

 == Changelog ==

+= 2.10.32 =
+* Improvement: Added option for CF7 forms to capture complete URL that form was posted from

+= 2.10.31 =
+* Improvement: Added support for GitHub updater.
+Install that plugin as well so that you can update CFDB directly from GitHub instead of from WP. https://github.com/afragen/github-updater

 = 2.10.30 =
 * Security: updates to protect against XSS attacks